Tendonitis: symptoms, treatment and prevention

 The pain of tendonitis can be treatable, and it doesn’t have to mean giving up the activities you love.
 Find out more about this common condition.

-Fortunately, tendonitis is mostly avoidable and treatable.
+Fortunately, tendonitis is avoidable and treatable.

 What causes tendonitis?